ofmla/devito-wiki/[WIP]-Install-and-configure-PGI-OpenACC-notes.md

 Then follow the instructions [here](https://github.com/Syllo/nvtop#nvtop-build).

-Now rerun the example while keeping `nvtop` on in another terminal.
+Now rerun while keeping `nvtop` on in another terminal.
 You should see the GPU utilization spiking at 100% !